red-stone-network/clockwork/UPDATELOGS.md

 > - ADDED: 2 new fonts, replacing Roboto
 > - ADDED: Prompt when closing tab (helps circumvent certain blocks)
 > - ADDED: Option to export user data to a .cws file - importing will be added at a later date.
+> - ADDED: Ability to have 5 or 6-character passcodes

 > - CHANGED: Edited app buttons on the taskbar - the active app is highlighted
 > - CHANGED: Replaced all Icons8 icons with custom-made icons